 And that means it’s time to ask for more information in the bug or from your colleagues.
 Tell them what you tried, so they don’t have to figure that out themselves (saves everyone some time!).

 If this is about changing CSS code…¶

-If you think you have found the right file and the right CSS selector, you could try to edit the file to insert some outrageously colourful rule (for example, a really thick bright blue border), then restart DevTools to see if the changes show up.
+If you think you have found the right file and the right CSS selector, you could try to edit the file to insert some outrageously colourful rule (for example, a really thick bright blue border).

 border: 4px solid blue;

 Check if the changes show up by rebuilding your local changes.

 NEXT: do whatever needs doing¶

 This will always depend on the specific bug you’re working on, so it’s hard to provide guidance here.